evert/evert.github.com/_posts/2015/2015-03-02-dropbox-post-api.md

     - rest
 ---

-Today dropbox announced in a blogpost titled ["Limitations of the GET method in HTTP"][1] that it will start allowing `POST` requests for APIs that would otherwise only be accessible using `GET`.
+Today Dropbox announced in a blogpost titled ["Limitations of the GET method in HTTP"][1] that it will start allowing `POST` requests for APIs that would otherwise only be accessible using `GET`.